Posted by Phil WisemanOct 8, 2019 12:50:19 PM

 See where this is going?
 Where does it end?

 You go to use a gage.
 The calibration sticker says it is past due for calibration.
 You send the calibration company an email issuing a SCAR (Supplier Corrective Action Report) because you have an item past due for calibration.

-ISO 9001:2015 Section 9.1 Monitoring, measurement, analysis and evaluation c) when the monitoring and measuring shall be performed-places the responsibility on the end user of calibration services to determine the calibration intervals.
+ISO 9001:2015 Section 9.1 Monitoring, measurement, analysis, and evaluation c) when the monitoring and measuring shall be performed-places the responsibility of the end-user of calibration services to determine the calibration intervals.